corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/monitoring-and-logging/metering-collector.md

     },
     "O=PartyA, L=New York, C=US" : {
       "exception" : "net.corda.core.flows.FlowException",
-      "message" : "com.r3.corda.metering.PermissionDeniedException: You don't have permission to collect aggregated metering from this node", "cause" : {
+      "message" : "com.r3.corda.metering.PermissionDeniedException: You do not have permission to collect aggregated metering from this node", "cause" : {
         "exception" : "com.r3.corda.metering.PermissionDeniedException",
-        "message" : "You don't have permission to collect aggregated metering from this node" }
+        "message" : "You do not have permission to collect aggregated metering from this node" }
     }
   },